VDA5050/VDA5050/VDA5050_EN.md

 6)	**is received order update currently on vehicle?**: Is `orderUpdateId` equal to the one currently on the vehicle?

-7)	**is the received update a valid continuation of the currently still running order?**:	Is the first node of the received order equal to the current decision point (last node of the current base)?
+7)	**is the received update a valid continuation of the currently still running order?**:	Is the first node of the received order the current decision point according to the order update chapter?
 The vehicle is still moving or executing actions related to the base released in previous order updates or still has a horizon and is therefore waiting for a continuation of the order.
 In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

-8)	**is the received update a valid continuation of the previously completed order?**: Are `nodeId` and `sequenceId` of the first node of the received order update equal to `lastNodeId` and `lastNodeSequenceId`?
+8)	**is the received update a valid continuation of the previously completed order?**: Is the first node of the received order the current decision point according to the order update chapter?
 The vehicle is not executing any actions anymore neither is it waiting for a continuation of the order (meaning that it has completed its base with all related actions and does not have a horizon).
-The order update is now accepted if it continues from the last traversed node, therefore the first node of the new base needs to match the vehicle's `lastNodeId` as well as `lastNodeSequenceId`.
+In this case, the order update is only accepted if the first node of the new base is equal to the last node of the previous base.

-9)	populate/append states refers to the `actionStates`/`nodeStates`/`edgeStates`.
+9)	populate/append new states to the `actionStates`/`nodeStates`/`edgeStates`.

 ### 6.6.3 Idle state of the mobile robot